Fake proof-of-income is how bad tenants get keys.

 How TamperCheck helps

-A forensic verdict in seconds
+A forensic verdict in about a minute

 Add a single API call to your rental application flow.
 Every bank statement, payslip, and utility bill an applicant submits is verified before your property manager reviews it - so your team only spends time on genuine applications.